jbrasileiro/JUnitExample/MD/coffee-talk/junit/04-ParameterizedTest-and-Theories.md

 Theory class is generally easier;
 No need fields or a constructor.
-Are intended to be more expressive of the tester's goals;
+Intended to be more expressive of the tester's goals;
 Original paper proposed theories called them as "specifications that catch bugs."

 You should have noticed, however, that there is no means of pairing a specific result with a specific data point.